holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 4.2.3 Facilitation & Process

-The Facilitator must normally use the following process for Tactical Meetings.
-However, a Policy of the Circle may add to or change the required process in any way:
+The Facilitator must normally use the following process for Tactical Meetings:

 - **(a) Check-in Round:** During this step, the Facilitator allows each participant in turn to share their current state or thoughts, or offer another type of opening comment for the meeting.
 Responses are not allowed.
 - **(b)	Checklist Review:** During this step, the Facilitator asks each participant to verify the completion of any recurring actions on that participant’s checklist.